penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailystay.md

 ## strict

-Strict time in minutes of maximum weekly stay.
+Strict time in minutes of maximum daily stay.

 `strict`